 For starters, U.S. government law enforcement agencies agree: to ensure the smoothest recovery process (if possible at all), paying the ransom is never advised – no matter how much has been demanded.

-According to the FBI, some victims who paid reported having never been provided keys to decrypt their data and others were subsequently retargeted in separate attacks or asked to pay more money.
+According to the FBI, some victims who paid reported having never been provided keys to decrypt their data.
+Others were subsequently retargeted in separate attacks or asked to pay more money.

 “Paying (a ransom) could inadvertently encourage this criminal business model.”

 “Paying could inadvertently encourage this criminal business model,” the agency advises.

-While police and local governments are valuable resources at first, CISA recommends that for a more accurate response, authorities including itself, the FBI or even the Secret Service should be contacted as well.
+While police and local governments are valuable resources at first, CISA recommends that for more accurate response, authorities, including themselves, the FBI, or even the Secret Service, should be contacted as well.

 Data recovery is the most expensive component of all cyberattacks, according to Accenture.
 But Certitude Security can help ensure your business is never but in this difficult position by putting all the necessary preventative measures in place.